zahrakhanalizade/zahrakhanalizade.github.io/research.md

 ### **Extending the Reproductive Horizon: Exploring Beliefs, Preferences, and Decision-Making**
 **Negar Ziaeian, Zahra Khanalizadeh**

-**Abstract:** Biological constraints on fertility create significant gender disparities in human capital accumulation and professional advancement.
-While women’s fecundity begins to decline in their early 30s and this decline accelerates after age 35, men face no comparable constraint.
-This asymmetry not only influences women’s participation in the labor market but also imposes higher costs for delaying marriage and childbearing, contributing to their underrepresentation in high-powered roles.
-Assisted Reproductive Technologies (ART), such as In Vitro Fertilization (IVF), offer a potential extension of the reproductive horizon, yet their impact on fertility behavior and gender roles remains underexplored.
+**Abstract:** Women face unique biological constraints on fertility that shape their educational and career decisions in ways not experienced by men.
+As fertility declines significantly after age 35, delaying childbearing to invest in high-paying, high-powered careers often comes at a steep personal cost.
+Assisted Reproductive Technologies such as In Vitro Fertilization (IVF) offer a potential way to relax these tradeoffs, but their broader impact on women’s decision-making remains understudied.

-This paper investigates the effect of ART access on the Total Fertility Rate (TFR) and its broader implications for women’s decision-making.
-In the first phase of this research, we estimate the causal effect of ART access on fertility outcomes.
-In the second phase, we conduct a survey to explore beliefs and preferences surrounding ART.
-The survey focuses on individuals’ perceptions of the likelihood of experiencing infertility at various ages, the success rates of IVF if pursued, and the costs associated with IVF treatment.
-By examining how these beliefs influence decisions related to family planning and fertility treatments, we aim to uncover the role of expectations and beliefs in shaping fertility behavior and career choices.
+This project examines how access to IVF influences women’s beliefs, fertility timing, and career choices.
+Using original survey data and a discrete choice framework, we estimate women’s willingness to accept delaying or forgoing motherhood in exchange for higher lifetime earnings.
+Our findings provide new insights into how fertility-extending technologies may reshape gendered patterns in economic and personal life decisions.

 ### **Distinguishing Biases from Personal Preferences: An ‘Honest’ Machine Learning Approach**
 **Mahyar Habibi, Zahra Khanalizadeh, Negar Ziaeian**